One of the key vehicles for fostering a sense of belonging at King’s is our strong House system.

 - The Form is the focal point for our Years 7 and 8 pupils as the majority of curriculum lessons are taught in these groups

-- The Lower Years are led and organised by the Head and Deputy Head of Lower Years, Miss Kate Arnold and Mrs Rachael Worth
+- The Lower Years are led and organised by the Head and Deputy Head of Lower Years, Mr Richard Chapman (Jan 2024) and Mrs Rachael Worth

 Our House System